Anime / World Masterpiece Theater

-- A Boy and His X: Some main characters have their pets throughout their adventure.
-Examples such as Sterling's Rascal (Rascal the Raccoon) and Jackie's Murphy (Bushbaby).
+- A Boy and His X: Some main characters have their pets throughout their adventures.
+Examples such as Sterling's Rascal (Rascal the Raccoon), Pollyanna's chipmunk (Pollyanna) and Jackie's Murphy (Bushbaby).

 - Heroic Pet Story: Lassie pretty much is the Trope Maker for this so it can't be missing from the anime adapation.

 - Home Version Soundtrack Replacement: Trapp Family Story originally opened with a Japanese version of "Do-Re-Mi", but reruns and the DVD change the song to "Smile Magic".